changhsinlee/changhsinlee.github.io/_posts/2018-11-19-pytest-intro.md

 So I covered installing and how to write `1 != 2`, but there wasn't a concrete example.

 I hear you—I was going to put more things in this post, but the length of the post was getting out of hand.
-In the next few posts, I will show a few things that I learned I using pytest, including:
+In the next few posts, I will show a few things that I learned using pytest, including:

 * writing tests for pandas
 * how to set up fixtures—or how `pytest` handles `setUp()` and `tearDown()` for me